top of page

 Workshop Facilitators

 “I am in awe at how the mentors fostered such rich environments for children and youth in the Esplanade community.
 All the mentors had their own unique approaches, but there was a common thread of ensuring inclusivity and collaboration.
-I loved being a part of this ethnographic project; rather than being an observer I felt immersed in each and every program, which goes to show the amazing work the mentors and mentees did to create lifelong memories, all while keeping the pandemic at bay.” - Tanjin Ashraf, Laini Research and Evaluation Lead
+I loved being a part of this ethnographic project; rather than being an observer I felt immersed in each and every program, which goes to show the amazing work the mentors and mentees did to create lifelong memories.” - Tanjin Ashraf, Laini Research and Evaluation Lead

 bottom of page